dotnet/docs/docs/fundamentals/code-analysis/style-rules/formatting-rules.md

 ### Dotnet namespace options

-These formatting rules concern the declaration of `Namespace` blocks in both C# and Visual Basic.
+These formatting rules concern the declaration of namespaces in both C# and Visual Basic.

 Example *.editorconfig* file: